8 Facts About Neapolitan Mastiffs

 1. Neapolitan Mastiffs Have Ancient Ancestry

 The Neapolitan Mastiff’s ancestors can be traced back to 3000 BCE.
 Like other mastiffs, they are descended from the Molosser-type dogs of Tibet and the war dogs of the Roman Empire.
+Mastiffs maintained popularity throughout Europe for centuries.
+Much like many dog breeds, they almost disappeared after World War II.

-2. They Tend to be Gentle Giants
+2. They Tend to Be Gentle Giants

 These dogs also tend to get along well with children.
 Their big size and tendency to be clumsy at times can knock over small children.
 For this reason, they are sometimes considered a better fit for families with older children who won’t be easily injured by an accidental bump from a big dog.